 The statutory governing bodies of the Company are the shareholders’ meeting, the Board of Directors, the CEO and the auditor.
 They are supported by the Group Executive Board and the Group’s administrative services units.
 The Group Executive Board supports the CEO in duties falling within the CEO’s competence, as well as their implementation and monitoring, particularly as regards business development, financing, asset management, internal control and risk management.
 The company has no Supervisory Board.
 The company is domiciled in Kempele, Finland.

 The Lehto Group’s parent company Lehto Group Plc is responsible for the Group’s administration and for the provision of certain Group services.
-Lehto Group’s operative business is handled by its subsidiaries which in 2018 operate in one of the Group’s four service areas: Business Premises, Housing, Social Care and Educational Premises, and Building Renovation.
+Lehto Group’s operative business is handled by its subsidiaries which in 2019 operate in one of the Group’s three service areas: Business Premises, Housing, and Social Care and Educational Premises.
 Each service area has an EVP in charge of its business and a steering group which steers the service areas’ operations and draws up a strategy for it, develops its business operations, controls and monitors the achievement of the targets set for it, supports management in the approval of major investments and handles personnel matters, among its other duties.
-The service area steering group comprises the service area management, Group CEO, EVP of Business Support Services, CFO and CCO.
+The service area steering group comprises the service area management, Group CEO, EVP of Business Support Services and CFO.